3dcitydb/3dcitydb-docs/source/impexp/docker.rst

 when a new release is published on Github.
 The **latest** tag will point to the most recent release version, e.g. ``latest = 4.3.0``.

+.. warning:: The automatic built process of the images is  work in progress at the release time of ``v4.3.0``.
+This affects the **edge** image, which is currently not guaranteed to be in sync with the code on the *master* branch.
+We will remove this warning as soon as this feature is operational.
+If you require an image including the latest code, build you own image, as described in :numref:`impexp_docker_build`.

 The images are available on `3DCityDB DockerHub <https://hub.docker.com/r/ 3dcitydb/>`_ and can be pulled like this: